fasiha/deep-path-typing/README.md

 This fundamental point threads its way through much of the subsequent discussion so I mention it here.

 ### All-or-nothing generics parameter inference
-My only complaint about my `path` above (🍌) is that I have to give it a dummy unused variable to indicate the type I wanted at the end of the path, i.e., the `{} as Props['sense']` first argument in
+My first complaint about my `path` above (🍌) is that I have to give it a dummy unused variable to indicate the type I wanted at the end of the path, i.e., the `{} as Props['sense']` first argument in
 ```ts
 path({} as Props['sense'], 'sense', 10)
 ```